 About the Entrepreneur Hall of Fame Dinner

 The Center for Entrepreneurial Studies Hall of Fame Induction Dinner honors and celebrates entrepreneurship throughout New Jersey.
 2015 is a special year as we celebrate the 10th annual dinner and induction ceremony.
-At this year's dinner, the Seton Hall community honors Beatriz Manetta M.S.I.B. ’98 and Sunny Bathla ’00/M.B.A.
-'13.
+At this year’s dinner the Seton Hall community honors Beatriz Manetta M.S.I.B. ’98 and Sunny Bathla ’00/M.B.A. ’15.

 Beatriz (Betty) Manetta